Next Plymouth Manager Odds: Miron Muslic leaves to join Schalke

 Searching for the latest next Plymouth Argyle manager odds?

-They are looking for a new manager after revealing Miron Muslic had asked to leave the club at the end of the Championship season.
+They are looking for a new manager after revealing Miron Muslic has left the club for Schalke following the end of the season.

-The Bosnia-born Austrian almost guided Argyle to safety having replaced Wayne Rooney with the club deep in trouble, but looks set to join Schalke after requesting to return closer to home.
+The Bosnia-born Austrian almost guided Argyle to safety having replaced Wayne Rooney with the club deep in trouble.

 Plymouth will be back in League One next season but must first find a new manager, with the likes of Des Buckingham and David Wagner on the shortlist with online betting sites.